psychemedia/island-storynotes/three-little-pigs.md

 Next Morning Pigweeney arose with the Sun,
 For his mind was made up to have excellent fun
-With this rogue of a W olf-this wicked old Sinner,
+With this rogue of a Wolf, this wicked old Sinner,
 Who long'd to be munching the Pig for his dinner.

 By *Six* the young Pig, in the midst of the Fair,